 - FDA Interim Rule- Recap: The DEA Interim Final Rules – New Frontier Data

 - FFA (Federal Analogue Act)- USC Title 21 – FOOD AND DRUGS (govinfo.gov)

 - Farm Bill- Hemp Production and the 2018 Farm Bill – 07/25/2019 | FDA

 By reading this legal information, you agree to release the author of any liability related to or arising from your use of this data.
 This post contains no legal advice.
-The legal status surrounding Delta 8 THC is constantly changing.
+The legal status surrounding Delta 8 THC, Delta 9 THC, and Delta 10 THC is constantly changing.
 We continuously work hard to do our best to give you the most updated information.
 We recommend that you always check your current state’s laws or federal hemp laws before purchasing any industrial hemp-derived products (CBD, THC) in New Jersey.
 The data in this post is not intended to diagnose, treat, cure or give any medical advice.
 In any event, do your due diligence and always consult your health care provider for advice, especially if you are in doubt or are currently taking any prescription medications.
 Safer than sorry is always a great idea when consuming new products.

 Frequently Asked Questions (FAQ)